Ina Garten’s Slow Roasted Beef Tenderloin Recipe

 Lay the tarragon leaves across the twine.
 It doesn’t need to be perfect- a rustic approach is fine.

-Raw piece of beef tenderloin
+Raw piece of beef tenderloin being wrapped in tarragon

-Place the roast on a sheet pan.
-If you have a raised grid, use it.
-Roast at 275°F until the temperature registers 126-128 degrees in the center for rare and 135 degrees for medium-rare.
-(I think 130 is the sweet spot.)
-Roasting typically takes around 1.25 hours, but many factors influence this including the temperature of beef when placed in the oven, oven efficiency, other foods in the same space, etc. That is why we go by temperature and not time.
-Let the roast rest for 20 minutes.
+Preheat oven to 275°F. Roasting typically takes around 1.25 hours to reach med-rare, but many factors influence this including the temperature of beef when placed in the oven, oven efficiency, other foods in the same space, etc. That is why we go by temperature and not time.
+Let the roast rest for 15-20 minutes.
 Slice and Serve.

 The secret to success- The Dot.